Master Key – Typing training for beginners and intermediates

 - Allows user control over learning scenario

-- Unlimited trial
+- Unlimited trial with basic features

 - Lightweight software size and simple user interface